georgalis/pub/know/music/tool.md

 This is a complex workflow!
 If it is ever fully documented, this is the beginning!

+From local archiving and internet scraping of master file and meta data, to indexed storage, space optimization, classification cataloging, parameter remastering, presentation composition, sequencing, and intermediate steps.
+The tooling is not only complex but ambigious at times.
+For example 'meta data' may refer to recording, composer, artist, or performance venue, dates of composition, performance, release, etc.
+It may refer to data embeded into the file codec, or extrapolated data from a collection of recordings.

+To avoid unintended consequences, extensive validation is used in the tooling, many programs and functions will test and only operate within expected parameters.
+While validation errors may seem endless for a new setup, they are seamless in normal operation and very effective at detecting irregularities from an expected setup.

+Generally, the tooling downloads master recordings, normalizes file naming, remasters to mp3, manages sequence within collections, manages overview of collections (artists, duration, liner notes, etc), enables rapid refactoring of presentations, and exports composed sets of mp3 playlist files.

+## Terminology

+* comma files
+* json data
+* txt files
+* view files
+* list files
+* tab files
+* chkstat files
+* link
+* links directory
+* program name (directory)
+* curation kind
+* orig
+* @
+* meta
+* tmp
+* loss

 ## File Naming Format

 The workflow outputs mp3 files named to identify their sequence in a set, the artist or composer,